 From semtex to shamrocks to talking spuds, the green has always been well represented on the big screen.
-As St Patrick's Day approaches like a leprechaun with his britches on fire, Alan Corr and John O'Driscoll dust oft this list and take a look back at the worst and best of Oirish movie accents.
-Begosh and begorrah!
+As we head towards St Patricks Day, Alan Corr takes a look back at the worst and best of Oirish accents on the silver screen.
+Begosh and, indeed, begorrah!

 Tom Cruise in Far and Away